logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-with-databases/microsoft-excel.md

 -   Supported Microsoft Excel versions: 2007, 2010 and 2013.
 -   Microsoft Excel Supported Extensions: xls, xlsx, xlsm, xlsb.
 -   Connecting to and querying a database from a test requires that the correct ODBC driver be used.
 The correct driver must be specific to both the DBMS and the architecture \(32-bit or 64-bit\) of the TestArchitect Controller application that uses it.
 The following utilities may be used to determine whether the correct driver is already installed:
-    -   **Windows**: [Open](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/open-the-odbc-data-source-administrator) the ODBC Data Source Administrator dialog box.
+    -   Windows: [Open](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/open-the-odbc-data-source-administrator) the ODBC Data Source Administrator dialog box.
 A list of installed ODBC drivers is available under the **Drivers** tab. \([Learn more](https://docs.microsoft.com/en-us/sql/odbc/admin/viewing-drivers).\)

         ![](/images/TA_Automation/Images/ODBC_data_source_administration_dlg.png)